paulbradshaw/cleaning/rightleft.md

 To give you an example: in the series of characters "2012-08-16" *not* stored as a date this formula will grab the first two: `20`.
 However, if it *is* a real date then it will grab the first two digits of that date *when expressed as a number*: `41` (the full number for that date is 41137).

 If you get a result like this you know the date is stored as a number, and you should use `YEAR`, `MONTH` or `DAY` instead.

-A> ### Dealing with dates and partial dates stored as text: `DATEVALUE` A>
-A> If you are trying to clean up dates that have been stored as text, take a look at the `DATEVALUE` function.
-This will convert a date which is stored as a text string, into a date which is stored as a number string.
-A>
-A> The best way of demonstrating this is by using the `TEXT` function to show you what happens when dates are stored as text.
-A>
-A> Type a date in cell A1 - for example `12/12/99`.
-Excel interprets this as a date and stores it as the number of days since 1900 (35044), but still *formats* the date as `12/12/99`.
-The date will be aligned right.
-A>
-A> In cell B1 type the formula `=TEXT(A1,"dd/mm/yyyy")`.
-This will turn that date into some text which shows the days as two characters, followed by a slash, followed by the month as two characters, followed by another slash, and then the year as four characters.
-You can tell it's text because it's aligned *left*.
-A>
-A> Now if you right click on cell B1 and select **Format cells...** you'll notice that changing the format to *General* or *Number* does not change the date in the same way that it would in cell A1.
-A>
-A> In cell C1, then, you can turn the date-as-text-string *back* into a date-as-number by using the `DATEVALUE` function like so: `=DATEVALUE(B1)`
-A>
-A> Unless C1 is formatted in some other way, you should see the result as a number: 35044.
-You can format this as a date by, again, right-clicking and selecting the **Format cells...** option, then choosing *Date*.
-A>
-A> `DATEVALUE` is particularly good for dealing with **partial dates** - as long as they refer to this year.
-A text string like `12-Dec` will be interpreted by `DATEVALUE` as the 12th December *this year*, and converted accordingly.